An index to this series appears in the header of the first post.

 By all means, open the thumbnails in a separate window to see more detail!
 For those who are keeping score, I would note that Rus in Urbe (Foster’s Folly), Onverwacht, and Greylands all lack towers, but Foster’s Folly and Greylands are two of the most frequently named Feather Palaces.

 Note: The image of TheTowers was downloaded from Artefacts.
 Photos of Pelham House, Volstruis Paleis, and Bakenskraal are from TripAdvisor (usually supplied by the lodgings company in question).
 The photo for Schoeman House was provided by Stefan Engelbrecht.
 The photo for Hazenjacht came from Sotheby‘s.
 The Marincowitz House image is from blogger WritingMuscle.
+The image of La Hermosa was retrieved from Pinterest user WeekendGetaways.
+The image of Israelsohn House was located in CP Nel Museum archives by Lelani Boonzaaier.
 The final three black-and-white images were adapted from the Andre Pretorius digital collection at Stellenbosch University Library.

 The Critic’s Choice: Gottland House